AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 ### Aggregator Component
 This component executes a specific aggregation function on messages read from the dedicated topic.
+The topics used from the aggregators MUST have a single partition.

 #### Command
 The consumer is execute using the following command: